-The Senior Adult Oncology Center, part of the Jefferson Kimmel Cancer Center, has the multidisciplinary expertise to meet those challenges.
-From geriatricians (physicians who specialize in treating the elderly), medical, surgical and radiation oncologists to nurses, dieticians, pharmacists and social workers, we have the specialized expertise to work with older adults and their treating oncologists
+The Senior Adult Oncology Center, part of the Sidney Kimmel Cancer Center, has the multidisciplinary expertise to meet those challenges.
+From geriatricians (physicians who specialize in treating the elderly), medical, surgical and radiation oncologists to nurses, dieticians, pharmacists and social workers, we have the specialized expertise to work with older adults and their treating oncologists.

 Providing Customized Cancer Care – and More – to Seniors

 Your treatment plan will will take into consideration your risks and potential for complications.
 We will share your treatment plan with your primary care physician and/or oncologist.
 A nurse will coordinate your team and help navigate you through the assessment and serves as a point of contact during your care.

 If you plan on receiving your care closer to home, our physicians will work closely with your healthcare providers to deliver treatment in your own community.

 A comprehensive geriatric oncology assessment is done to identify possible problem areas related to the cancer and other issues related to aging.
 The goal is to determine a personalized and therapeutic treatment plan that is acceptable to you, ensuring your autonomy, dignity and quality of life.

 A comprehensive geriatric oncology assessment can be done in most instances in one day.
 Here is what to expect:

 - A geriatrician will carefully screen for other diseases and conditions such as cardiovascular problems, kidney disease, dementia, depression, anemia, diabetes, osteoporosis, malnutrition and others.

 - An oncologist will provide an expert opinion confirming the cancer, disease stage and treatment options.